 The practice of law is a world unto itself, while also requiring an intimate understanding of the world at large and the practice of business within it.
 Many areas of expertise in the legal profession necessitate a specific set of skills, in addition to those generally accepted of a practicing attorney.
 With regards to attorneys wanting to learn how to become a mergers and acquisitions lawyer, this is most certainly the case.

 Mergers and acquisitions happen quite regularly in American business practice (in fact, law firms themselves, of course, often merge and acquire one another).
 As such, this area of practice is not one to go out style any time soon.
-However, it does require a certain ability to understand not simply legal practices, but business practices as well, as one will come into contact with professionals in fields as disparate as oil refineries, clothing retail store outlets, and financial planning, to name just a few.
+However, it does require a certain ability to understand not simply legal practices, but business practices as well.
+Due to the nature of this practice, lawyers will come into contact with professionals in fields as disparate as oil refineries, clothing retail store outlets, and financial planning, to name just a few.
 Knowing how to work with each one and the general principles that relate to all are vital to one who wants to become a mergers and acquisitions lawyer.

 To begin with, mergers and acquisitions lawyers are responsible for performing due diligence before any contracts are signed and businesses irrevocably changed.
 In order to become a lawyer practicing in this area, then, a young attorney should practice under the tutelage and supervision of a lawyer with years of experience in such law.
 Learning the ins and outs through practice will come in handy as so much in this area is repetitive, a form applied to one business or the other.
 Reinventing the wheel each time, while necessary to a certain extent, is not preferable to having a ready knowledge of how to proceed at any given step along the way.